goodarzilab/pyteiser/README.md

 pyteiser is a successor of TEISER (see [link](https://tavazoielab.c2b2.columbia.edu/TEISER/)). pyteiser is built around the same concept.
 The overall pipeline is similar, however, several changes and improvements were made. pyteiser performs additional testing of seed matches using *in silico* RNA secondary structure prediction.
 The statistical tests and optimization algorithms were improved. pyteiser is also capable of handling SHAPE RNA secondary structure probing data; such data provide additional information about RNA secondary structures that do or do not exist in the cell *in vivo*.

-pyteiser is written in Python.
+pyteiser is written in Python 3.7.
 The computationally heavy funcions are implemented efficiently through extensive usage on [numpy](https://numpy.org/) arrays and [numba](http://numba.pydata.org/) Python compiler.

 ## Getting started
 ### Requirements